2D Projectors

 astra_mex_matrix('delete', matrix_id);

-NB: Such a matrix can be very large for large geometries.
+Such a matrix can require significant memory for large geometries.

 vol_geom = astra.projector.volume_geometry(id)